-“Ah, Christian!”
 There’s my answer.
-I don’t stop the rhythm though I want to thrust harder and deeper, but I’m going to come soon.
+I don’t stop the rhythm, though I want to thrust harder and deeper, but I’m going to come soon.
 I pin both of her arms above her head, holding both of her small wrists with one hand while cupping her ass with the other.
-I add just a little pressure to my grind and she wails, “Christian, oh g… god…!” and she releases.
+I add just a little pressure to my grind, and she wails, “Christian, oh g… god…!” and she releases.
 Thank fuck!
-That extra pressure sent me over the edge just one grind later and I take her mouth with mine, our cries of passion muffled in our kiss.
+That extra pressure sends me over the edge just one grind later and I take her mouth with mine, our cries of passion muffled in our kiss.

 Allen is always early.
 Of course, he cautioned me to stay away from She-Thing for the weekend since he couldn’t convince the judge to give him an emergency restraining order.
 Christian would have to show just cause and he had no intention of leaving me in the apartment today.
 Good call.
 I was a powder keg ready to blow.
 Some of the tension was released after we dry-humped like teenagers in the kitchen… but I still want to kill her.

 My aggression showed in my choice of wardrobe for the evening, though I didn’t realize it until I was dressed and had already rejoined the party.
 Christian was in the middle of a sentence and stopped.
 He had his back to me and just sensed when I walked in the room.
 I strode quickly to the kitchen without waiting for him to turn around.